windwalk-bushido/Annima/docs.md

 - All buttons should be centered
 - Make images for types of events
 - Center (and make it) 'Loading' modal on Dashboard page;
+- "Check" icons should be displayed when inputted data is good (All pages)

 ### Milestones